 Thanksgiving dinner itself can be a little tasking with an eye catching entrée, many side dishes, and pie to follow.
 So it’s nice to have a holiday cocktail that is ridiculously easy to make, as well as festive.

-For last year’s Friendsgiving vegan Thanksgiving dinner, I made these cranberry mimosas.
+For last year’s Friendsgiving vegan Thanksgiving dinner, I made this mimosa with cranberry juice.

 Making a cranberry mimosa is as easy as one, two, three.